neurosnap/dicom_codify/README.rst

 within the DICOM Standard, 2014 edition.

-Effectively, this repo will assist in properly anonymizing a DICOM file by removing all sensitive patient information within a DICOM file.
+Effectively, this repo will assist in properly anonymizing a DICOM file by creating a python interface to seek out all data element tags that need to be removed, or replaced by dummy values.

 The focus of this repo is the De-identify section within PS 3.15, 2014: